 Uber and Lyft have essentially replaced taxis throughout much of the country.
 However, unlike taxi drivers, Uber and Lyft drivers aren’t exactly employees of their respective companies.
 This means you might not be able to sue Uber or Lyft directly for a car accident case involving one of their drivers, but you can still get compensation for your Uber or Lyft accident.
 If you were injured in a car accident because you were hit by an Uber or Lyft driver or because you were a passenger using one of these services when the crash occurred, talk to an attorney about your case.
-Miami Uber and Lyft accident lawyer Prosper Shaked represents victims of these kinds of accidents and fights to get them the compensation they need for their injuries in the Miami area.
+Miami Uber accident lawyer Prosper Shaked represents victims of these kinds of accidents and fights to get them the compensation they need for their injuries in Florida

 Can You Sue Uber or Lyft Directly After a Crash?